cavalab/feat/README.md

    overall model
  - FEW-two is pure c++
  - FEw-two uses the Shogun C++ ML toolbox instead of Scikit-learn

+## Contributing
+Please follow the [Github flow](https://guides.github.com/introduction/flow/) guidelines for contributing to this project.

 ## Acknowledgments